California Psalms

 Live, poet, in the company of stones unbridled by the rules of household

-hostile to the ends given such means, the poet likes to choose a stone itself as a goal,
+hostile to the ends given such means, the poet likes to choose stone itself as a goal,

 upraising his granite tower.
 Granite monologue, made